2 Centauri

 2 Centauri is a single star in the southern constellation of Centaurus, located approximately 183 light-years from Earth.
 It has the Bayer designation g Centauri; 2 Centauri is the Flamsteed designation.
-This object is visible to the naked eye as faint, red-hued star with an apparent visual magnitude of 4.19.
+This object is visible to the naked eye as faint, red-hued star with an apparent visual magnitude of about 4.2.
 It is moving away from the Earth with a heliocentric radial velocity of +41 km/s.
 The star is a member of the HR 1614 supercluster.

 This is an evolved red giant star with a stellar classification of M5 III.
+In 1951, Alan William James Cousins announced that the star, then called g Centauri, is a variable star.
+It was given its variable star designation, V806 Centauri, in 1978.
 It is classified as a semiregular variable star and its brightness varies from magnitude +4.16 to +4.26 with a period of 12.57 days.
-The star has around 70 times the Sun's radius and is radiating 72 times the Sun's luminosity from its enlarged photosphere at an effective temperature of 3438 K.
+The star has around 82 times the Sun's radius and is radiating 767 times the Sun's luminosity from its enlarged photosphere at an effective temperature of 3438 K.